 Let’s be real.
 We have dozens (and secondary folks, even hundreds) of other human beings dependent on us in our work.
 That means there is literally no end to how much we could give of ourselves.
 It can feel like we have no time for ourselves because we care about so many other people’s needs.
 The irony though, is if we don’t consciously draw our own boundaries, no one will.
 If we don’t, our quality of work goes down and our kids suffer anyway.

-I remember being so annoyed with a teacher once who bragged that she had stayed up all night grading papers the night before right after she got done snapping at a kid.
+I remember being so annoyed with a teacher once who snapped at a student and then turned to me and complained that she had stayed up all night grading papers the night before.
 Isn’t it the kids that are the whole point, anyway?
 Getting our perspective out of wack is another symptom of self-care deprivation, and that teacher was clearly suffering from it.

 We feel pressure: